Using PlanetScale and TypeORM to build a Node.js REST API

 Create the database on PlanetScale

-To create a database on PlanetScale, you to create an account.
+To create a database on PlanetScale, you must create an account.
 You can use the Web UI or CLI tool.
 I wrote a whole post on how to work with the PlanetScale CLI.

 We will create a database and promote the main branch to production: